150 years of friendship – #FinNam150

 “We Finns set a high value on the unique history we have with Namibia and on the numerous friendships, which we have built with Namibians during the decades.
 Our countries and peoples are truly close to each other,” Ambassador Pirkko-Liisa Kyöstilä said while opening the celebrations.

 H.E.
 Dr. Nangolo Mbumba, Vice President of the Republic of Namibia, was the guest of honor together with Madame Mbumba.
 H.E.
 Dr. Sam Nujoma, Founding President and Father of the Namibian Nation, was also present.
 In addition, several ministers and deputy ministers as well traditional leaders arrived to celebrate the long-lasting friendship of our two countries.

-At the event, Ambassador Kyöstilä launched a book titled “Intertwined Histories – 150 years of Finnish-Namibian Relations”.
+At the event, Ambassador Kyöstilä launched a book titled “Intertwined Histories – 150 years of Finnish-Namibian Relations”Link to another website.(Opens New Window).
 The collection of essays is published by the University of Turku and edited by Dr. Marjo Kaartinen, Dr. Leila Koivunen and Dr. Napandulwe Shiweda.

 Cooperation since 1870

 Finland and Namibia have an extraordinarily long and close partnership.
 It began in July 1870Link to another website. after a long and tedious journey, when the first Finnish missionaries arrived at their new missionary field in Owambo in what is now northern Namibia.
 This marked the beginning of an intricate relationship between the Finns and the Aawambo.